 Use My User Manual to learn how each team member works best

-🧠 Core Objective: help your team understand how they can best work with you and each other.
+🧠 What’s the goal?
+Help your team understand how they can best work with you and each other.

 “Culture is not in ‘support’ of strategy; it is strategy.” – Adam Bryant